 Students follow rules.
 They have to please their teachers.
 Until recently women followed the rules because men made the rules.
 Dogs follow the rules.
 That’s why they’re man’s best friend.
 Women have recently been changing the rules, getting out of the dog pound.

 There’s only one rule worth following.
 That’s the Golden Rule.
 Treat other people the way you want to be treated.
 It’s a homespun peg to hang your hat on, outside of school outside the workshop outside the law courts.

 Santa Claus and Saviors, like everyone who has ever wielded power, are puppet masters pulling the strings.
 God is all-loving, but he’s all-powerful, too.
-A bag full of loot is one thing.
-Power is another thing.
+A bag full of loot coming down the chimney is one thing.
+The power to fill the bag is another thing.
 “If you must break the law, do it to seize power,” said Julius Caesar a long time ago.
 Like Jesus Christ, Julius Caesar was worshipped as a God.

 From then until now the love of power has more often than not trumped the power of love.

 However, there are no puppet masters in yoga, no Santa Claus and no Savior.